-- Welcoming New Staff - Well-Being Champion Event - Board of Supervisors Budget and Finance Committee Meeting - United Healthcare and UCSF Medical Group Situation - Medicare RFP Update - Blackout Notice Period November 9, 2023, through June 2024 - CALPELRA Conference Presentation-November 17, 2023

-- Data Breach Reported
+- Welcoming New Staff - Well-Being Champion Event - Board of Supervisors Budget and Finance Committee Meeting - United Healthcare and UCSF Medical Group Situation - Medicare RFP Update - Blackout Notice Period November 9, 2023, through June 2024 - CALPELRA Conference Presentation-November 17, 2023 - Data Breach Reported

 - Health Service Board 2024 Election

 - SFUSD Update

 - Social Determinants & Equity Action Planning

 - Integrated Healthcare Association-11/7/2023

 - Introduction to the Office of Health Care Affordability (OHCA)

 - Health Care Affordability Board-12/29/2023

 - Health Care Advisory Committee-11/30/2023 and 1/23/2024

 - Health Equity, Diversity, and Inclusion Update

 - Divisional Reports

 - Human Resources Personnel

 - Operations

 - Enterprise Systems and Analytics

 - Member Services

 - Communications

 - Finance and Budget

-- o Contracts
+- Contracts

-- o Well-Being
+- Well-Being

-Commissioner Follansbee appreciated Executive Director Yant and the staff making sure that the UHC and UCSF situation is clear - that it is not UCSF Medical Center, rather the UCSF Medical Group (physicians that practice at UCSF that has not resolved their contracting issues.
-Commissioner Follansbee thanked Executive Director Yant for monitoring any problems that might arise because of access to both primary and specialty care.
+Commissioner Follansbee appreciated Executive Director Yant and the staff making sure that the UHC and UCSF situation is clear - that it is not UCSF Medical Center, rather the UCSF Medical Group (physicians that practice at UCSF) that has not resolved their contracting issues.
+Commissioner Follansbee thanked Executive Director Yant for monitoring any problems that might arise for primary and specialty care.
 President Scott said the Board gave Executive Director Yant full authorization to pursue, prod, prompt, promote, and encourage both UHC and UCSF to come to a resolution and was glad Executive Director Yant exercised her prerogative where possible and encouraged her to continue to do so.

 Commissioner Follansbee applauded Executive Director Yant and the department for all their efforts once again for the Department on health equity diversity and inclusion.
 Commissioner Follansbee said there are misconceptions that quality of benefits equals equity and it does not.
 Some may ask if everyone has the same employer and the same access to benefits then what's the need for health equity.
 Equity is outcomes and we know that outcomes for vaccinations and screening for cancer and dental care and all these things are different from a variety of social factors.
-Commissioner Follansbee said the Board, as well as SFHSS, have requested vendors share how they address equity issues, outcomes, not just benefits but how equity translates into equity in all these areas.
-The Board recognizes the need for health equity initiatives and affirms the work that SFHSS is doing to lead the way.
+Commissioner Follansbee stated the Board, as well as SFHSS, have requested vendors share how they address equity issues, outcomes, not just benefits but how equity translates into equity in all these areas.
+The Board recognized the need for health equity initiatives and affirmed the work that SFHSS is doing to lead the way.

-7. SFHSS FINANCIAL REPORT AS OF OCTOBER 31, 2023: (Discussion) See pdf SFHSS Financial Report as of October 31, 2023 memo See pdf SFHSS Financial Report as of October 31, 2023 memo presentation
+7. SFHSS FINANCIAL REPORT AS OF OCTOBER 31, 2023: (Discussion)

+See pdf SFHSS Financial Report as of October 31, 2023 memo See pdf SFHSS Financial Report as of October 31, 2023 memo presentation because it means members are not utilizing dental care and poor dental health contributes to other issues like screening for heart disease, gum disease, and certain types of cancers.
+Commissioner Follansbee expressed concern that medical claims are also running high.
+Iftikhar Hussain confirmed the medical claims are higher than expected and dental claims are consistently trend low.